hth/receipt-mobile/README.md

         }
     }

 When there is some system issue. <code>Error</code> would be reported as below.
-Though these messages are not to be displayed to user, it could be used as reference by the APP.
+Though these messages are not to be displayed to user, it could be used as reference by the Mobile App.

 	HTTP/1.1 200 OK
 	................